simpleid/simpleid/README.txt

 Upgrading
 ---------

+IMPORTANT: SimpleID version 0.7 introduced numerous changes.
+A manual upgrading process is required.
+If you are upgrading from an earlier version of SimpleID, please read UPGRADE.txt for upgrade instructions.

 IMPORTANT: SimpleID version 0.6 introduced a new log in mechanism.
 If you are upgrading from an earlier version of SimpleID, please read UPGRADE.txt for upgrade instructions.